The 100 Day Project

 Michelangelo Buonarroti, the sculptor, painter, poet, and architect, wrote about the flow of creative energy he experienced as “furor divinus” — the divine fire.
 As creative people we must tend that fire, adding kindling, branches, logs, stoking it and making sure that fire has enough oxygen to keep burning.

 My fire has been smoldering a bit of late as I have been buried in the business and technical sides of my endeavors.
 So when I read about The 100 Day Project — a worldwide focus on sparking creativity in any medium — I immediately decided to participate.
-For 2019, I am jumping in with both feet, committing to my art journal every day for 100 days.
-My project will be an intersection between words and images in mixed media.
-But I am confining myself to the pages of an old book which I have repurposed specifically for my 2019 project.
+For 2019, I jumped in with both feet, committing to my art journal every day for 100 days.
+My project became an intersection between words and images in mixed media.
+But I confined myself to the pages of an old book which I repurposed specifically for my 2019 project.

 I find communal challenges like this great to getting my creative spark aflame.
 And working in a different medium — visual art rather than words — stretches me and forces me to think differently.
 I am fundamentally a writer, but creativity is not siloed.
 I have to do other things — the #OneRoomChallenge, art journaling, learning to watercolor, gardening… the more I am working outside of words, the more easily the words flow when it is time to sit down and write.

-I won’t be posting every spread on Instagram, but at least once per week I will post a few days at a time.
+I didn’t post every spread on Instagram, but at least once per week I posted a few days at a time.
 Check out my Instagram feed for more — and be sure to follow me!

-Let me know if you are doing a #the100dayproject .
+Let me know if you are doing #the100dayproject .
 I would love to follow along!

 repurposing an old book as a journal